Theoretical Performance Limit for Radar Parameter Estimation: INTRODUCTION

-The rest of the manuscript is organized as follows.
-Section 2 establishes a radar system model, which is equivalent to a communication system with joint amplitude, phase, and time delay modulation.
-In Section 3, entropy error is proposed to evaluate the performance of estimator.
-Section 4 proposes SAP estimator.
-In Section 5, the parameter estimation theorem is proved.
-Simulation results are presented in Section 6.
-Finally, Section 7 concludes our work.
+The rest of the manuscript is organized as follows: Section II establishes the model of multi-target detection system.
+Section III provides the statistical model of target and channel.
+In Section IV, the metric EE and SAP estimation method is proposed.
+The theoretical bound of radar time delay estimation is proposed and the corresponding proof is provided in Section V. Section VI concludes our work.